tannerhelland/PhotoDemon/README.txt

 	Because PhotoDemon relies heavily on DIB sections, it may work on OSX, Linux, BSD, Solaris or Maemo systems with Wine v1.4 (or later) installed.
 However, should you choose to go down this route, you are effectively on your own.
-PhotoDemon's developers don't have the resources to support Wine in any official capacity.
+PhotoDemon's developer doesn't have the resources to support Wine in any official capacity.